Undergraduate 2023-2024 Academic Year Housing Contract

 14. Resident acknowledges and understands that (a) the assigned space is located in a climate with temperatures, humidity, and other naturally occurring conditions that normally allow the growth of mold and mildew in locations where dampness or moisture are present; and (b) upon moving into the assigned space, resident will have control over and knowledge concerning conditions in the interior of the assigned space.
 Therefore, resident agrees to set thermostats to provide appropriate climate control, maintain the assigned space in a clean condition by mopping, vacuuming, or wiping hard surfaces with a household cleaner, remove visible moisture or condensation on floors, walls, windows, ceilings and other surfaces promptly and take other measures as may be necessary to prevent mold or mildew from accumulating in the assigned space (including without limitation reporting immediately to the University any evidence of water leaks or mold or mildew-like growth).

 FEDERALLY-REQUIRED LEAD-BASED PAINT DISCLOSURE

 Lead Warning Statement: Housing built before 1978 may contain lead-based paint.
-Lead from paint, paint chips, and dust can pose health hazards if not taken care of properly.
+Lead from paint, paint chips, and dust can pose health hazards if not managed properly.
 Lead exposure is especially harmful to young children and pregnant women.
 Before renting pre-1978 housing, landlords must disclose the presence of known lead-based paint and lead-based paint hazards in the dwelling.
-Tenants must also receive a Federally approved pamphlet on lead poisoning prevention.
+Lessors must also receive a Federally approved pamphlet on lead poisoning prevention.